MarcioSekay/Apresenta-o/README.md

 </div>

-- 🌱 I’m currently learning Python and JS
+- 🌱 I’m currently learning Python, JS, HTML and CSS

 - ❓ Graduated in Business Administration and currently studying Systems Analysis and Development.